cockroachlabs/workshop_labs/topology-patterns/labs.md

 As expected!
 European cities are pinned to region `eu-west2` - a tag you passed when you create the cluster.
 You can have multiple layer of tags (area/region/zone/datacenter) for a finer control on where you'd like to pin your data.
 Let Geo-Partitioned Replicas help you comply with your legal requirements for data locality and regulation like GDPR.
 You can read more on our [blog](https://www.cockroachlabs.com/blog/gdpr-compliance-for-my-database/).

+### What you can survive

+Check the `replica_localities`: with the above configuration, you can survive the region failure of either `us-west2` or `us-east4` and you'd still have enough replicas to keep your database running.
+As all replicas of the European cities are located in region `eu-west2`, a loss of that region will make the European cities data unavailable, however, you can tolerate the loss of a region **zone**.
+Either case, you would still be able to access US cities data.

 ## Lab 3 - Geo-Partitioned Leaseholders

 In this lab, we implement the [Geo Partitioned Leaseholder](https://www.cockroachlabs.com/docs/stable/topology-geo-partitioned-leaseholders.html) topology pattern, where we pin the leaseholder to the region to match the cities, as we anticipate majority of the queries involving these cities originate from the region itself.